Russ-Holloway/CoPA-Analytics/chatbot-analytics-azure-deploy/README.md

 ## ⚙️ Post-Deployment Configuration

-After successful deployment, your College of Policing - Policing Assistant Analytics solution will be automatically configured.
+After successful deployment, your CoPPA Analytics solution will be automatically configured.
 However, you may want to customize these settings:

 ### Environment Variables (Automatically Set)
 ```bash